Around the House: Things Dad Taught Me

 Sand the surface and clean it well before applying the first coat of paint.
 Research what paint works best for the surface you’re painting.
 Flat, satin, glossy or high gloss each have a purpose in the home.

-Measure twice before cutting.
+Absolutely measure twice before cutting.

-A few extra seconds to check your measurement costs a lot less than purchasing another piece of moulding, wood, or whatever you were trimming.
+A few extra seconds to check your measurement costs a lot less than purchasing another piece of moulding, wood, door, or whatever you were trimming.